 The NCA defines a micro-loan as a 'short-term credit transaction'.
 This can be any amount below R8 000 and must be repaid over a period of not more than 6 months.
-The interest rate on micro loans is usually very high.

-(See page 516 Microlending and Microlenders)
+The interest rate on microloans is usually very high.
+(See pg 811: Microlending and microlenders)